Microarray Reader – Microarray Imager vs Microarray Scanner

 Microarray scanner and microarray imager are terms often used interchangeably to refer to the same type of instrument, but they can also carry slightly different connotations depending on the context.
 Generally, both array reader and array imager terms refer to instruments designed to capture and analyze the signals emitted from microarrays.
 However, there might be nuances in their usage:

 Microarray Scanner: This term is commonly used to describe instruments that are specifically designed to scan microarrays and capture the fluorescent signals from the labeled samples on the microarray surface.
-Scanners usually consist of a scanning mechanism that moves a laser or other light source across the microarray slide, while detectors capture the emitted fluorescence.
+Microarray scanners usually consist of a scanning mechanism that moves a laser or other light source across the microarray slide, while detectors capture the emitted fluorescence.
 The term “scanner” reflects the process of moving across the microarray slide to scan the entire surface systematically.
+A microarray scan is intrinsically slower than an image, but may yield higher resolution.

 Microarray Imager: This term, or microarray reader, is often used to describe instruments that capture and analyze images of the microarrays.
 The term “imager” emphasizes the capturing of images in a single event, rather than just scanning, suggesting a more comprehensive process that involves both capturing and processing image data.